jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Replace example.com with the domain name that was selected in the Domain Zone column of the DNS Manager tab.
 Use the `Default` setting for the TTL item.
 Save all changes to A/AAAA Record.
 Subdomain `blog` should now appear in the list of A/AAAA Records.

-## Logging into your Linode Server
+## Logging into Linode Server with SSH

 Open a Terminal window and log in to your Linode server at the command line with SSH.
 A typical log in command should look as follows: